-Almost on a daily basis, I visit my regular chosen blog sites and on occasion, will chip in my two peso’s worth of comments.
-This last weekend I spent more time than I should have on a couple of other sites and came across some information and an accumulation of comments that varied from potentially misleading to totally inaccurate.
+Almost on a daily basis, I visit my regular chosen blog sites and facebook forums and on occasion, will chip in my two peso’s worth of comments.
+Sometimes I will spend way more time than I should have on a couple of sites and came across some information and an accumulation of comments that varied from potentially misleading to totally inaccurate.
 I read several answers to questions that were posed by curious blog or forum visitors, that were published with an apparent total disregard for accuracy and facts.
 It seems some responses are clearly offered up without any due diligence performed on the part of the respondent.
 Over time, I have also come across some serious misrepresentations.
-Recently, I offered up a caution, privately I might add, to the owner of a site who was offering services that were flagrantly misrepresented AND illegal, per Philippines law.
-The owner of that site choses to ignore my warning and continues to this day to offer these services that could potentially burn somebody in the long run.
+Once I offered up a caution, privately I might add, to the owner of a site who was offering services that were flagrantly misrepresented AND illegal, per Philippines law.
+The owner of that site chose to ignore my warning and continued to offer these services that could potentially burn somebody in the long run.
 (As of March of 2019, this blogger no longer resides in the Philippines).

-The one common denominator in many blogs (and forums) that is consistent is clearly evident; while most bloggers and forum regulars love to write and positively promote the Philippines, sometimes the accuracy of the information they provide can be stale (not current) and in some cases totally bogus.
-I’m not speaking about the folks that write about their personal accounts of day-to-day activities and experiences, nor am I picking on individuals who might express their opinions or those who might describe the trials and tribulations of building their bahay (house).
+The one common denominator in many blogs (and forums) that is consistent is clearly evident; while most bloggers love to write and positively promote the Philippines, most times they have done their research.
+Especially the more well established publishers.
+But sometimes the accuracy of the information they provide can be stale (not current) and in some cases can totally mislead readers.
+In the case of some facebook page keyboard warriors, many times the information they spew can be downright bogus, bordering on negligence.
+I’m not speaking about the folks that write about their personal accounts of day-to-day activities and experiences, nor am I picking on individuals who might express their opinions about matters out of their control.
 The documented “life and times” of Joe the expat is not the target of this post.
 There are many good bloggers and a good forum or two that originate out of the Philippines.

-The beef I have is with someone (anyone) that attempts to provide guidance to the unknowing based upon their own understanding [or misunderstanding] of current regulations or laws.
-Bad information can be detrimental to the newcomer looking for advice, especially when the advice emulates from somebody else’s ill-advised post or blog.
-Garbage in-garbage out is how it was once described in the beginning days of computing, and holds true today in the business of information dissemination.
+The beef I have is with someone (anyone) that attempts to provide guidance to the unknowing based upon their own misconceptions of current regulations or laws.
+Bad information can be detrimental to the newcomer looking for advice, especially when the advice emulates from somebody else’s ill-advised post.
+Garbage in-garbage out is how it was once described in the beginning days of computing, and it still holds true today in the business of information dissemination.

 WHERE DID YOU HEAR THAT?